DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c04-gapminder-assignment.md

   to the other countries in Asia
 - Oceana has very litter variability among it’s countries, they all seem to have the same GPD
-- The Americas have a few pockets of outliers
+- The Americas has a few outliers but most countries stay within a certain range.
-- Africa has one pocket of outliers that is fairly close to the rest of the rest of the countries in Africa
+- Africa has more variability the other continents with pockets in different gdp ranges.
-- Europe is a very smooth increase of GPS’s up to one point
+- Europe mostly is within a particular GDP range but it has a slight outlier in above most of the other European countries, and a pretty big outlier lower then the rest of the European countries.

 **Difficulties & Approaches**: